Stella Nyamekye

-Stella Nyamekye (born 18 September 2005) is a Ghanaian professional footballer who plays as a forward for USL Super League club Fort Lauderdale United FC, on loan from Gotham FC, and the Ghana national team.
+Stella Nyamekye (born 18 September 2005) is a Ghanaian professional footballer who plays as a midfielder for Norwegian Toppserien club SK Brann and the Ghana national team.
+She has previously played for Ghana Women's Premier League club Dreamz Ladies, Gotham FC of the NWSL, and USL Super League club Fort Lauderdale United FC.

 Club career

 Dreamz Ladies

 Nyamekye started her career with Dreamz Ladies in 2021.
 In 2022, she led the team into the Ghana Women's Premier League after winning the Ashanti Regional Division One League and placing second in the Zonal Playoff championship.

 Gotham FC

 Gotham FC announced on 24 December 2024 that they had signed Nyamekye on a three-year contract with an option to extend an additional year.
 Nyamekye made her NWSL debut on 19 April 2025, entering the match as a second-half substitute for Sarah Schupansky in a 4–0 victory over Angel City FC.

 On 28 August 2025, Nyamekye joined USL Super League club Fort Lauderdale United FC on a loan through the remainder of 2025.
 She made her USL Super League debut on August 30, coming on at halftime in a 2–2 draw with the Carolina Ascent.
+Nyamekye was temporarily recalled from her loan in January 2026 to join Gotham FC's training camp ahead of the 2026 FIFA Women's Champions Cup.
+The following month, Gotham sent Nyamekye back on loan to Fort Lauderdale, this time through the end of the 2025–26 USL Super League season.
+She made 2 more appearances for Fort Lauderdale United before her loan was permanently terminated on 19 February 2026.